ISRAELI POLITICAL SYSTEM

 The highest averages method requires the number of votes for each party to be divided successively by a series of divisors and seats are then allocated to parties that secure the highest resulting quotient or average, up to the total number of seats available.
 The d'Hondt formula is the most widely used for list systems and involves using the divisors 1, 2, 3, 4, etc. This system tends to give larger parties a slightly larger portion of seats than their portion of the electorate.
 Technically this would guarantee that a party with a majority of votes would receive at least half of the seats - except no party in Israeli elections ever secures a majority of votes.

 Each Knesset session is known by its election number.
-So the Knesset elected by Israel's first election in 1949 is known as the First Knesset, while he current Knesset, elected in 2009 is the Eighteenth Knesset.
+So the Knesset elected by Israel's first election in 1949 is known as the First Knesset, while the current Knesset, elected in November 2022 is the 25th Knesset.

 The Knesset sits at Givat Ram in Jerusalem.

-Israel may be a small country - it has a population of less than eight million (similar to that of London) - but, by comparison with most other democracies, political parties in Israel are both numerous and fluid.
-In the last General Election in February 2009, there were no fewer than 33 parties.
+Israel may be a small country - it has a population of just over eight million (similar to that of London) - but, by comparison with most other democracies, political parties in Israel are both numerous and fluid.
 Parties are constantly changing name, splitting, combining and forming alliances.

-Supreme Court Justices, as well as all other judges, are appointed by the President on the nomination of the Judges' Nominations Committee.
-The Nominations Committee is composed of nine members: three Justices of the Supreme Court (including the President of the Court), two Ministers (one of them being the Minister of Justice), two Members of the Knesset, and two representatives of the Israel Bar Association.
+Supreme Court Justices, as well as all other judges, are appointed by the President on the nomination of the Judicial Appointments Panel.
+This Committee is composed of nine members: three Justices of the Supreme Court (including the President of the Court), two Ministers (one of them being the Minister of Justice), two Members of the Knesset, and two representatives of the Israel Bar Association.
 The Minister of Justice is the chairperson of the Committee.

 The Supreme Court sits in Jerusalem.